John Robert Schrieffer

-John Robert Schrieffer (/ˈʃriːfər/; May 31, 1931 – July 27, 2019) was an American physicist who, with John Bardeen and Leon Cooper, was a recipient of the 1972 Nobel Prize in Physics for developing the BCS theory, the first successful quantum theory of superconductivity.
+John Robert Schrieffer (/ˈʃriːfər/; May 31, 1931 – July 27, 2019) was an American theoretical physicist who, with John Bardeen and Leon Cooper, was a recipient of the 1972 Nobel Prize in Physics for developing the BCS theory, the first successful quantum description of superconductivity.

-Life and career
+Early life and education

-Schrieffer was born in Oak Park, Illinois, the son of Louise (Anderson) and John Henry Schrieffer.
+John Robert Schrieffer was born on May 31, 1931, in Oak Park, Illinois, the son of John Henry Schrieffer and Louise Anderson.
 His family moved in 1940 to Manhasset, New York, and then in 1947 to Eustis, Florida, where his father, a former pharmaceutical salesman, began a career in the citrus industry.
 In his Florida days, Schrieffer enjoyed playing with homemade rockets and ham radio, a hobby that sparked an interest in electrical engineering.

 After graduating from Eustis High School in 1949, Schrieffer was admitted to the Massachusetts Institute of Technology, where for two years he majored in electrical engineering before switching to physics in his junior year.
 He completed a bachelor's thesis on multiplets in heavy atoms under the direction of John C. Slater in 1953.
-Pursuing an interest in solid-state physics, Schrieffer began graduate studies at the University of Illinois at Urbana–Champaign, where he was hired immediately as a research assistant to Bardeen.
+Pursuing an interest in solid-state physics, Schrieffer began graduate studies at the University of Illinois Urbana-Champaign, where he was hired immediately as a research assistant to John Bardeen.
 After working out a theoretical problem of electrical conduction on semiconductor surfaces, Schrieffer spent a year in the laboratory, applying the theory to several surface problems.
-In his third year of graduate studies, he joined Bardeen and Cooper in developing the theory of superconductivity.
+In his third year of graduate studies, he joined Bardeen and Leon Cooper in developing the theory of superconductivity.